 Investment Risk and the Risk Premium

-Different investments differ in the amount of risk involved.
-Some securities, such as U.S. Treasuries are considered to be risk-free, at least of credit default, whereas with other investments, such as options, an investor can lose all invested capital.
+Different investments differ in their risk.
+Some securities, such as U.S. Treasuries are considered risk-free, at least of credit default, whereas with other investments, such as options, an investor will often lose all invested capital.

 Generally, higher risk investments potentially yield a higher return.
-For instance, U.S. Treasuries yield the lowest returns because they are considered to be free of credit default, since they are backed by the full faith and credit of the United States government.
+For instance, U.S. Treasuries yield the lowest returns because they are considered free of credit default risk, since they are backed by the full faith and credit of the United States government.
 Small company stocks, on the other hand, have historically yielded much greater returns, but many of them lose money.

 The risk premium depends not only on the issuer of the security, but also on the type of security.
-Bonds issued by a corporation, for instance, are considered to be safer than its stock because the corporation has a legal obligation to pay interest and principal, and if the corporation goes bankrupt, then the bondholders claim to the residual assets of the corporation are greater than the stockholders.
-Therefore, the stockholders have a greater risk of losing their investment, so they will only buy or hold the stock if they think that it will appreciate and yield a return greater than its bonds.
+Bonds issued by a corporation, for instance, are considered safer than its stock because the corporation has a legal obligation to pay interest and principal, and if the corporation goes bankrupt, then bondholders have a priority claim over the stockholders to the residual assets of the corporation.
+Therefore, stockholders bear greater risk of losing their investment, so they will only buy or hold the stock if they think that it will yield a return greater than its bonds.

-Because U.S. Treasuries are considered to be free of default risk, the market rates of Treasuries are considered to be the risk-free rate.
+Because U.S. Treasuries are considered free of default risk, the market rates of Treasuries are considered the risk-free rate.
 All other investments pay a higher rate to compensate investors for the greater risk of default, or loss of capital.
-So investors demand a required return that is equal to the risk-free rate and the amount necessary to compensate investors for the increased risk—the risk premium.
+So investors demand a required return that is equal to the risk-free rate plus the amount necessary to compensate investors for the increased risk—the risk premium.

 Required Return = Risk-Free Rate + Risk Premium